Arjupta/WebExamples/README.md

-# Backend
+# Web Development
-Thir repo is going to be used for learning backend development
+This repo is going to be used for storing projects while learning full stack web development.

-##Learning
+## Completed
-- Building Rest Api in Node.js
+- Building a rest api in Node.js (Backend)
+- Same Todo app in 10 different JS frameworks (Frontend)

+## Working On
+- A full stack project (open to discuss any idea)
+- A portfolio hosted on any cloud service